The Fear of Death and How to Overcome It

 Above all, there are wonderful stories.
 The legend goes that Shiva has made the Maha Shmashan his earthly abode and is waiting there.
-Every time somebody dies, he dances in celebration.
-What kind of a pervert is he that if somebody dear to me dies, he will dance and celebrate?
+Every time someone dies, he dances in celebration.
+What kind of a pervert is he to dance and celebrate if someone dear to me dies?

 This is the nature of life.
 The whole cosmos is a living mass of life.
 When the bubble burst and this air or this life that was trapped in the bubble got released, what is happening on the other side is way bigger than what can happen within the trap of physicality.
 Shiva is laughing, singing, and dancing because one life got released from the mortal coil.

-Sadhguru: Seeing death as a tragedy is physically, mentally, emotionally, and socially a reality - existentially, it is not.
+Sadhguru: Seeing death as a tragedy is physically, mentally, emotionally, and socially a reality, not an existential one.
 A child is an offspring of life - he is not yet a slave of social conditioning.
 He would even play with the dead; it would not matter.
 But because adults feel this is inappropriate, they will try to condition the child.
-When somebody very dear to them dies, most people actually feel as if this is the end of the world.
+When someone very dear to them dies, most people actually feel as if this is the end of the world.
 But after some time, they will come around.